What is a knee walker, and how can owning one benefit you?

 Benefits of owning a knee walker

 As a senior citizen yourself, or a concerned relative or family member of one, you may be in the market for a knee walker due to a variety of reasons.
+At a certain age mobility can be lacking but fortunately there are many solutions designed specially with seniors in mind, such as walk-in tubs or very comfortable adjustable beds.

 Whether it is limited mobility due to aging or surgery after a broken foot/leg, or you live alone, a knee walker can give you back some of what you may have lost.
 A reliable knee walker can enable independence and the ability to continue an active lifestyle and living as you were before.
 While durability and comfort are important factors to consider when researching knee walkers, safety is a paramount concern, especially if one lives alone.